Cray-HPE/docs-csm/operations/node_management/Enable_ipmi_access_on_HPE_iLO_BMCs.md

 # Enable IPMI access on HPE iLO BMCs

 New HPE nodes ship with with IPMI access disabled by default.
-For CSM to fully manage HPE nodes IPMI access must enabled on HPE node BMCs.
+In order for CSM to fully manage HPE nodes, IPMI access must be enabled on HPE node BMCs.

 ## Prerequisites